slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Psychologists argue that the best way for us to learn complex behaviors is via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.

 <!--
+> *'No one has ever become poor by giving.' -- Anne Frank*

 Generosity without Expectation is Sexy
 It means that your thoughts, words, and actions are all in congruence. you don’t live a life that is incongruent with what you want to make others happy.